Taming-the-BEAST/StarBeast3-Tutorial/README.md

 >
 > Verify that the **estimate** check box is selected

-Only strict clock is available thruough BEAUti for morphological data.
+Only strict clock is available through BEAUti for morphological data.
 We will set it up in the **Priors** tab.

 ## 3.6 Setting Up the Priors